Zaczero/xsecurelock/README.md

   cmp -s /tmp/cat_authproto.fixture -
 ```

-## Special notes for FreeBSD and NetBSD
+## Special notes for BSD systems

-First of all, on BSD systems, `/usr/local` is owned by the ports system, so
+On BSD systems, `/usr/local` is owned by the ports system, so unless you are
-unless you are creating a port, it is recommended to install to a separate
+creating a port, it is recommended to install to a separate location by
-location by specifying something like `--prefix=/opt/xsecurelock` in the
+specifying something like `--prefix=/opt/xsecurelock` in the `./configure`
-`./configure` call.
-You can then run XSecureLock as
+call.
+You can then run XSecureLock as `/opt/xsecurelock/bin/xsecurelock`.

-`/opt/xsecurelock/bin/xsecurelock`.
+### FreeBSD and NetBSD

-Also, in order to authenticate with PAM on FreeBSD and NetBSD, you must be root
+In order to authenticate with PAM on FreeBSD and NetBSD, you must be root so
-so you can read the shadow password database.
+you can read the shadow password database.
 The `authproto_pam` binary can be
 made to acquire these required privileges like this:

 ```
 chmod +s /opt/xsecurelock/libexec/xsecurelock/authproto_pam
 ```

-## Special notes for OpenBSD

-First of all, on BSD systems, `/usr/local` is owned by the ports system, so
-unless you are creating a port, it is recommended to install to a separate
-location by specifying something like `--prefix=/opt/xsecurelock` in the
-`./configure` call.
-You can then run XSecureLock as
-`/opt/xsecurelock/bin/xsecurelock`.
+### OpenBSD

-Also, in order to authenticate with PAM on OpenBSD, you must be in the `auth`
+In order to authenticate with PAM on OpenBSD, you must be in the `auth` group
-group so you can run a setuid helper called `login_passwd` that can read the
+so you can run a setuid helper called `login_passwd` that can read the shadow
-shadow password database.
-The `authproto_pam` binary can be made to acquire
+password database.
+The `authproto_pam` binary can be made to acquire these
-these required privileges like this:
+required privileges like this:

 ```
 chgrp auth /opt/xsecurelock/libexec/xsecurelock/authproto_pam